Risk: Decision theory

-In decision theory, regret (and anticipation of regret) can play a significant part in decision-making, distinct from risk aversion(preferring the status quo in case one becomes worse off).

-Framing is a fundamental problem with all forms of risk assessment.
-In particular, because of bounded rationality (our brains get overloaded, so we take mental shortcuts), the risk of extreme events is discounted because the probability is too low to evaluate intuitively.
+In decision theory, regret (and anticipation of regret) can play a significant part in decision-making, distinct from risk aversion.
+Framing is also a fundamental problem with all forms of risk assessment.
+In particular, because of bounded rationality, the risk of extreme events is discounted because the probability is too low to evaluate intuitively.
 As an example, one of the leading causes of death is road accidents caused by drunk driving – partly because any given driver frames the problem by largely or totally ignoring the risk of a serious or fatal accident.
+The right prefrontal cortex has been shown to take a more global perspective, while greater left prefrontal activity relates to local or focal processing.
+Reference class forecasting is a forecasting method by which biases associated with risks can be mitigated.